 For the ACC to work correctly, the ego vehicle must determine how the lane in front of it curves, and which car is the 'lead car', that is, in front of the ego vehicle in the lane.
 A typical scenario from the viewpoint of the ego vehicle is shown in the following figure.
 The ego vehicle (blue) travels along a curved road.
 At the beginning, the lead car is the pink car.
 Then the purple car cuts into the lane of the ego vehicle and becomes the lead car.
 After a while, the purple car changes to another lane, and the pink car becomes the lead car again.
 The pink car remains the lead car afterward.
 The ACC design must react to the change in the lead car on the road.

 Current ACC designs rely mostly on range and range rate measurements obtained from radar, and are designed to work best along straight roads.
-An example of such a system is given in Adaptive Cruise Control System Using Model Predictive Control and in Automotive Adaptive Cruise Control Using FMCW Technology (Phased Array System Toolbox).
+An example of such a system is given in Adaptive Cruise Control System Using Model Predictive Control and in Automotive Adaptive Cruise Control Using FMCW Technology (Radar Toolbox).
 Moving from advanced driver-assistance system (ADAS) designs to more autonomous systems, the ACC must address the following challenges:

 Estimating the relative positions and velocities of the cars that are near the ego vehicle and that have significant lateral motion relative to the ego vehicle.

 Estimating the lane ahead of the ego vehicle to find which car in front of the ego vehicle is the closest one in the same lane.

 Reacting to aggressive maneuvers by other vehicles in the environment, in particular, when another vehicle cuts into the ego vehicle lane.